MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring.md

-This are the achievable targets to help us track the progress of teh dispute, they don't have any particular order, so you can come back to any of them if something in the Case File data changes.
-Next you will learn how to define Milestones inside your Case Definition.
+This are the achievable targets to help us track the progress of the dispute, they don't have any particular order, so you can come back to any of them if something in the Case File data changes.
+Next you will learn how to model Milestones inside your Case Definition.

 *** Defining Milestones ***